All about CHAAMP

 Identify early signals of risk by focusing not only on intervention but prevention as well.

-Bridge gaps in services through innovative partnerships with pediatric primary care offices, schools churches, or community centers until a family can obtain longer-term treatment.
+Bridge gaps in services through innovative partnerships with pediatric primary care offices, schools, churches, or community centers until a family can obtain longer-term treatment.

 Support the entire family because pediatric mental health impacts the whole family.
 CHAAMP research will develop two-generation treatment programs that support both caregivers and children.